📣

 To view and switch between organizations, take the following steps:

 1. In the TiDB Cloud console, click the combo box in the upper-left corner.
-The list of organizations and projects you belong to is displayed.
+The list of organizations you belong to is displayed.

 2. To view the detailed information of your organization such as the organization ID and time zone, click the organization name, and then click Organization Settings > General in the left navigation pane.